 Prepare matcha cream filling

-- Make thick matcha paste combining hot water and matcha powder (I used 4 tbsp water).
+- Make thick matcha paste combining hot water and matcha powder (I used 4 tablespoon water).

 - Add the ganache and/or buttercream.

 - Stir until smooth.

 - Prepare half a batch of the Swiss meringue buttercream using the recipe and the above video link.

 - Prepare two piping bags - one with matcha cream and one with Swiss Meringue Buttercream.

 - Pair macarons shells so you have similar sizes to match and make a sandwich.

 - Pipe a ring of Swiss meringue buttercream, then pipe the matcha cream in the center of that ring.